itsPreto/baby-code/README.md

 <img width="1685" alt="Screenshot 2023-08-13 at 1 44 53 PM" src="https://github.com/itsPreto/baby-llama.pycpp/assets/45348368/2dbec8a7-2ab9-448b-9441-92a841ba985a">

-Leveraging open source Llama-based models and powered by llama.cpp, this service is exposed through a Flask server which receives user's requests, processes them, and returns Python code.
+Leveraging (open source gguf models)[https://huggingface.co/models?search=gguf] and powered by llama.cpp this project is a humble foundation for enabling LLMs to act as Code Interpreters.

 ## 🏗️ Architecture (in a nutshell)